 Exercise Indoors/Evenings/Early Mornings

 Just because we feel lethargic doesn’t mean we should stop or start skipping workouts.
 My preferred methods are usually indoors in the summer months because I hate becoming a pool of sweat without even exercising properly.
-It just drains me out unnecessarily when the temperatures rise, so I prefer doing body weight or interval training indoors, or on most days just a nice, long, calming yoga sesh (when I don’t know what to do I just youtube 45 min to 1 hour long yoga videos and follow along).
+It just drains me out unnecessarily when the temperatures rise, so I prefer doing functional or high intensity interval training indoors such as burpees, kettle bells etc, or on most days just a nice, long, calming yoga sesh (when I don’t know what to do I just youtube 45 min to 1 hour long yoga videos and follow along).
 If you work out outdoors then try to make it early morning or in the evening after the sun has set.
-Follow this with a cold shower and keep that summer glow.
+Follow this with a cold shower and keep that summer glow going.

 I hope you enjoyed my tips & tricks to keeping yourself and your skin happy this summer.
 The heat is only rising so keep yourselves safe & avoid the midday sun, hydrate, protect and stay cool!
 I’ve included links to buy all the products I’ve mentioned for your convenience.
 Be back next week with an exciting travel post, so stay tuned till then!